How Colour Affects Consumer Behaviour

 Studies indicate that warm colours, such as red, orange and pink, are good at attracting potential customers, but can create an unpleasant environment.
 Conversely, retail stores with mainly blue colour schemes were preferred by customers [6].

-However they also found that a mainly red retail environment was likely to induce more impulse buying from customers.
+Perhaps surprisingly, they also found that a mainly red retail environment was likely to induce more impulse buying from customers.

 Blue colours are seen as trustworthy and calm, which is why most major banks use blue colour schemes in their branding.